C6WX/RPG-Game/Development Journal Template-BattleSystem.md

 ```
 *Figure 1.
 An of how I scripted the dice roll and making it return an in value*

--To create the pawn class, which in my game is the basic enemy, i assigned the enemy health, max damage and difficulty stats
+- To create the pawn class, which in my game is the basic enemy, i assigned the enemy health, max damage and difficulty stats
 <br>

 ```csharp